zbunde/intro_to_tdd_assessment/README.md

 ## Feedback we will collect

 * Your self assessment of your performance submitted to yourself via the feedback tool in students.gschool.it
-* Feedback from your neighbor in the form of GitHub comments
+* Feedback from yourself in the form of GitHub comments
 * Feedback from the instructors in the form of GitHub comments